How cold is too cold for your chickens? It is a common question for most chicken raisers, mostly during winter and at night.

 Tips to Keep Your Chickens Warm

 1. Use a coop heater or brooder.
 All chicken raisers must keep a coop heater and lamps to keep the chicken coop warm.
-Small ventilation holes also needed to reduce the ammonia and increase the oxygen supply.
+Small ventilation holes are also needed to reduce the ammonia and increase the oxygen supply.

 2. Use the deep litter method.
 Deep litter has multiple purposes in your coop.
 It is a sustainable way of managing waste in your cage, and it helps your chickens during the cold weather.